Sensation seeking: Occupational choices

 Sensation seekers tend to prefer occupations involving novel, stimulating, and unconventional activities and unstructured tasks requiring flexibility, such as scientific and social service professions.
 Low sensation seekers tend to prefer more structured, well-defined tasks involving order and routine such as homemaking or teaching.

+Bipolar disorder

+Those with bipolar disorder are more likely to engage in socially risky behaviors.
+In addition, when comparing those with bipolar disorder and those without on the SSS-V, it was found that those with bipolar disorder score low on the thrill and adventure seeking scale, but high on the disinhibition scale.